Daglish

 Daglish's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Daglish with a very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 63% of the total population (1,232 people), compared to 69.5% across Greater Perth and the national average of 55.7%.
-The most common medical conditions in the area are asthma and mental health issues, affecting 7.8 and 7.0% of residents respectively, while 74.2% declare themselves completely clear of medical ailments compared to 74.5% across Greater Perth.
+Health outcomes data shows outstanding results for Daglish based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Very low prevalence of common health conditions was found across all age groups.
+The rate of private health cover is exceptionally high at approximately 63% of the total population (1,227 people), compared to 59.0% across Greater Perth and a national average of 55.7%.

 Frequently Asked Questions - Health